-The house was built in the fifties.
-When I moved into the house in the mid-nineties, the bathroom was still stuck in the fifties.
-To say it was ugly would be an understatement.
+The house was built in the fifties and when I bought the house in the mid-nineties, the bathroom was still stuck in the fifties.
 Long and narrow, with blue (or should I say “BLUE!”) wall tiles with peach border, and a peach and blue tile floor, the room was a prime candidate for a complete gut and remodel.

-Given the limitations of the size of the room, the layout could not be changed nor could any space be borrowed from another room.
-And the wall tile was in excellent shape, so tearing it out was not really justifiable.
+Given the limitations of the size of the room, I couldn’t change the layout nor could I borrow any space from another room.
+Besides, the wall tile was in excellent shape, so I couldn’t justify tearing it out.
 And a complete remodel was not within my budget anyway.

 My biggest problem with the bathroom was the peach and blue floor tile.
 In my opinion, it was just plain ugly.
 That was the one thing I really wanted to change.
 I had a couple of options:

-Tear out the existing tile and lay new neutral tile: This would have been messy and inconvenient (there is only one bathroom).
+Tear out the existing tile and lay new neutral tile.
+This would have been messy and inconvenient as there is only one bathroom.
 Plus there was the risk of damaging the wall tile and tub.

-Lay new tile over the existing tile: This requires a lot of prep work to remove any waxes from the tile and apply a leveling compound.
-Even then, this shortcut is not recommended.
-Besides, he finished floor would have been higher than the entry threshold.
+Lay new tile over the existing tile.
+This requires a lot of prep work to remove any waxes and scuff the surface glaze of the tile with a sander.
+Sure, it could be done but the finished floor would have been higher than the entry threshold.

 Install bathroom carpeting: A high maintenance option, not to mention the squishy-squishy.
 Carpets simply don’t belong in bathrooms.